-Name Age Position Chairman of the Board of Directors, Chief Executive Officer, Michael D. Casey 51 and President Executive Vice President and Brand Leader for OshKosh Lisa A. Fitzgerald 49 B'gosh William G. Foglesong 42 Senior Vice President of Marketing Senior Vice President of Legal & Corporate Affairs, General Brendan M. Gibbons 36 Counsel, and Secretary Brian J. Lynch 49 Executive Vice President and Brand Leader for Carter's James C. Petty 53 President of Retail Stores Christopher W. Rork.
-45 Executive Vice President of Supply Chain Executive Vice President, Chief Financial Officer, and Richard F. Westenberger 43 Treasurer Senior Vice President of Human Resources and Talent Jill A. Wilson 45 Development
+Name Age Position Michael D. Casey 52 Chairman of the Board of Directors and Chief Executive Officer Brian J. Lynch 50 President Kevin D. Corning 50 Executive Vice President, International Lisa C. Evans 58 Executive Vice President and Brand Leader for Carter's Lisa A. Fitzgerald 50 Executive Vice President and Brand Leader for OshKosh B'gosh William G. Foglesong 43 Senior Vice President of Marketing Christopher W. Rork 46 Executive Vice President of Supply Chain Richard F. Westenberger 44 Executive Vice President, Chief Financial Officer, and Treasurer Jeffrey B. Williams 39 Senior Vice President of Retail Jill A. Wilson 46 Senior Vice President of Human Resources and Talent Development

 Michael D. Casey joined the Company in 1993 as Vice President of Finance.
 Mr. Casey was named Senior Vice President of Finance in 1997, Senior Vice President and Chief Financial Officer in 1998, Executive Vice President and Chief Financial Officer in 2003, and Chief Executive Officer in 2008.
 Mr. Casey became a Director in 2008 and was named Chairman of the Board of Directors in 2009.
-Prior to joining the Company, Mr. Casey worked for 11 years with Price Waterhouse LLP, a predecessor firm to PricewaterhouseCoopers LLP.
-Mr. Casey serves as a director of National Vision, Inc.
+Prior to joining the Company, Mr. Casey worked for Price Waterhouse LLP, a predecessor firm to PricewaterhouseCoopers LLP, from 1982 to 1993.
+Mr. Casey also serves as a director of National Vision, Inc.